This Sunday, October 25, we will celebrate outdoor Masses at Saint Patrick’s at 10:00 am in English and 11:30 am in Spanish.

 If you do not normally use WeShare or the envelope system, please consider sending your regular contributions in the form of a check to the parish office, or bringing them to outdoor Masses.

-At our outdoor Masses, we have collection boxes available for contributions.
+At our outdoor Masses, we have collection boxes and QR Code posters available for contributions.

 We are distributing meals in to-go bags at our Cor Unum Meal Center.
 Our hours remain the same as always: breakfast daily 6:00 to 8:00 am, and dinner daily 4:30 to 6:30 pm.
 For full information about Cor Unum, visit its website.